Garmelon/PFERD/CONFIG.md

 crawler simulate a slower, network-based crawler.

 - `target`: Path to the local directory to crawl.
 (Required)
-- `crawl_delay`: Maximum artificial delay (in seconds) to simulate for crawl requests.
-(Default: 0.0)
+- `crawl_delay`: Artificial delay (in seconds) to simulate for crawl requests.
+  (Default: `0.0`)
-- `download_delay`: Maximum artificial delay (in seconds) to simulate for download requests.
-(Default: 0.0)
+- `download_delay`: Artificial delay (in seconds) to simulate for download requests.
+(Default: `0.0`)
 - `download_speed`: Download speed (in bytes per second) to simulate.
 (Optional)

-### The `kit-ilias` crawler
+### The `kit-ilias-web` crawler

 This crawler crawls the KIT ILIAS instance.

-It performs remote calls to a poor SCC-Server, so you should be nice and use reasonable delays and concurrent requests.
+ILIAS is not great at handling too many concurrent requests.
+To avoid unnecessary load, please limit `tasks` to `1`.

+There is a spike in ILIAS usage at the beginning of lectures, so please don't run PFERD during those times.

+If you're automatically running PFERD periodically (e. g. via cron or a systemd timer), please randomize the start time or at least don't use the full hour.
+For systemd timers, this can be accomplished using the `RandomizedDelaySec` option.
+Also, please schedule the script to run in periods of low activity.
+Running the script once per day should be fine.

 - `target`: The ILIAS element to crawl.
-Can be:
+(Required)
-  - `desktop` if you want to crawl your personal desktop
+    - `desktop`: Crawl your personal desktop
-  - `<course id>` if you want to crawl the course with the given id
+    - `<course id>`: Crawl the course with the given id
-  - `<url>` if you want to crawl a given element by URL (preferably the permanent URL linked at the bottom of an ILIAS page)
+    - `<url>`: Crawl a given element by URL (preferably the permanent URL linked at the bottom of its ILIAS page)
-- `tfa_auth`: Like `auth` but only used for two-factor authentication
+- `auth`: Name of auth section to use for login.
+(Required)
+- `tfa_auth`: Name of auth section to use for two-factor authentication.
+Only uses the auth section's password.
+(Default: Anonymous `tfa` authenticator)
-- `link_file_redirect_delay`: PFERD will create local HTML for external links.
+- `links`: How to represent external links.
+(Default: `fancy`)
-   If this property is set to a non-negative value it configures the amount of seconds after which the local HTML file will redirect you to the link target.
-- `link_file_plain_text`: If this is set to true, PFERD will generate plain-text files containing only the link target for external links.
-If this is false or not specified, PFERD will generate a neat, pretty and functional HTML page instead.
+    - `ignore`: Don't download links.
+    - `plaintext`: A text file containing only the URL.
+    - `fancy`: A HTML file looking like the ILIAS link element.
+    - `internet-shortcut`: An internet shortcut file (`.url` file).
+- `link_redirect_delay`: Time (in seconds) until `fancy` link files will redirect to the actual URL.
+Set to a negative value to disable the automatic redirect.
+(Default: `-1`)
-- `videos`: If this is set to false, PFERD will not crawl or download any videos.
+- `videos`: Whether to download videos.
+(Default: `no`)
-- `http_timeout`: The timeout for http requests
+- `http_timeout`: The timeout (in seconds) for all HTTP requests.
+(Default:
+  `20.0`)

 ## Authenticator types